abramBoutros/Abram-project-myreads-final/README.md

 -  [Create-React-App](#Create-React-App)
 -  [Contributing](#Contributing)

-## Overview
+## description

-This is the starter template for the final assessment project for Udacity's React Fundamentals course.
-The goal of this template is to save you time by providing a static example of the CSS and HTML markup that may be used, but without any of the React code that is needed to complete the project.
-If you choose to start with this template, your job will be to add interactivity to the app by refactoring the static code in this template.
+This is the final assessment project for Udacity's React Fundamentals course.
+The goal of this project is to learn to build an interactive react web app, This project was to build a books shelf that organize the users books based on catagories 1- Currently Reading 2- Want to read 3- Read, In this project i learned how to make components composition and to pass props from parent to child and how to pass callback function reference as prop to child also.

-Of course, you are free to start this project from scratch if you wish!
-Just be sure to use [Create React App](https://github.com/facebookincubator/create-react-app) to bootstrap the project.
+steps to install the project => (npm install to install the dependencies of the project). steps to start the project => (npm start to launch the project).

 ## Methods-Used